Jérémy Doku

-Jérémy Baffour Doku (born 27 May 2002) is a Belgian professional footballer who plays as a winger for club Manchester City and the Belgium national team.
+Jérémy Baffour Doku (/fr/ (Note: Consistent with his Ghanaian heritage, the name is pronounced in English rather than in French: /en/; DOH-koo.); born 27 May 2002) is a Belgian professional footballer who plays as a winger for club Manchester City and the Belgium national team.
 He is most known for his speed and dribbling ability.

 Doku first gained prominence at Anderlecht as a 17-year-old before spending three years at Ligue 1 club Rennes.
 Manchester City signed him in August 2023 for €65 million; he won the Premier League title in his debut season.

-Since 2020, Doku has been a regular Belgian international, having represented the nation in every youth level since the under-15s, and played at UEFA Euro 2020, the 2022 FIFA World Cup and Euro 2024.
+Since 2020, Doku has been a regular Belgian international, having represented the nation in every youth level since the under-15s, and played at two UEFA European Championships (in 2020 and 2024) and two FIFA World Cups (in 2022 and 2026).